SQL Injection

 The Risk

 Would you give a random stranger full access to your database?
-You most certainly would not, however this is exactally what a SQL Injection vulnerability allows.
+You most certainly would not, however this is exactly what a SQL Injection vulnerability allows.
 The attacker may have access to read, update, insert, delete any of the data in your database.
 In some cases attackers may also be able to escalate permission to take full control of the database server itself.

 A Vulnerable Example